Swiss Culture – Nothing Beats Swiss Chocolate

 Yet this was a dish that we found somewhat disappointing.
 Aesthetically it wasn’t too pleasing, looking simply like creamy chicken in yellow noodles with vegetables strewn carelessly at the side.
 The chicken slices had been cooked with champignons (button mushrooms) and sautéed in butter and white wine.
 It was just okay for us.
 For an award-winning dish, the zurich-style chicken definitely did not excite.

 On the other hand, one of their chef’s recommendations, cod fish with saffron sauce was a dish worth talking about.
-In recent years cod has become the most popular fish in restaurants, toppling favorites such as salmon and dory.
+In recent years cod has become the most popular fish in restaurants, toppling favourites such as salmon and dory.
 Whenever I’m reading a menu, “cod” is one of the keywords I skim for.

 I fell in love with Swiss culture’s cod fish the moment I got a taste of it.
-It was so richly flavored and delicious that I polished it off the plate almost as soon as it came.
+It was so richly flavoured and delicious that I polished it off the plate almost as soon as it came.
 Best of all, there was no hint of any bone in its soft and tender flesh.
 The baked potato wedges were a delightfully fun contrast to the rich saffron sauce.
 An extra dip would have made the dish perfect.

 Of course, the nice cod fish wasn’t the reason I chose Swiss culture for dinner.
 It was the chocolate fondue!
 Initially we had wanted to order both the cheese fondue AND the chocolate fondue, but then we decided the combo was just too devilishly sinful.
 The chocolate fondue alone would hike up our calorie intake by an astronomical amount already.

-There were four different dippers to go with our chocolate dip — strawberry halves, marshmallows, banana slices and apple chunks.
-As usual, my favorites were the marshmallows.
+There were four different dippers to go with our chocolate dip – strawberry halves, marshmallows, banana slices and apple chunks.
+As usual, my favourites were the marshmallows.
 Like I’ve said before, I don’t exactly fancy having sour fruits to go with my chocolate.
 Everything has to be sweet, sweet, sweet!

 Swiss culture claims that they import their chocolate from Switzerland.
 I don’t know how true that is, and I don’t care.
 No matter where it came from, the warm, velvety chocolate tasted like heaven!
 It was so good I even asked if they would sell me their chocolate fondue set so that I could enjoy my own chocolate fondue at home.
 DIY fondue sets are readily available at stores, but a good chocolate dip is pretty rare.